-Sweet roll dough is the base of a many wonderful baked goods.
+Sweet roll dough is the base of many wonderful baked goods.
 This dough is a pillowy soft perfect recipe for cinnamon rolls!

 Sweet roll dough can be used for more than the classic cinnamon roll.
 While cinnamon rolls what we mostly associate with this particular dough, it can also be used to make dinner rolls, honey buns, and sticky buns!
 This recipe produces a velvety soft fluffy bread when baked or fried.